stiatragul/maba.org.au/content/membership/newmembers/index.md

 ## New Membership

+There are two methods to sign up as a new member to MABA.
+Either is fine, but please only use one.

+### Join Online via JotForm

-To join as a new member, fill out the New Members form (link below).
+To join as a new member, please visit this our **[online application form ](https://form.jotform.com/222487646525868)**.

+### Join by filling out this PDF and emailing it to us
+Alternatively, fill out the New Members form.

-Rename your file as "Your_Name_Membership_Application.pdf" and email it to __secretary@maba.org.au__.
+Rename your file as "Your_Name_Membership_Application.pdf" and email it to **secretary@maba.org.au**.

-The application form (PDF) for new members can be found at [this link](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/stiatragul/maba.org.au/master/documents/2022MABA_membership_application_form_digital.pdf).
+The application form (PDF) for new members can be found at **[this link](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/stiatragul/maba.org.au/master/documents/2022MABA_membership_application_form_digital.pdf)**.

-## Membership Fees

-There are currently no membership fees for 2022.
-However, fees will be introduced in 2024.

 ## Membership Categories